qing762/qingbot/README.md

 #### How x command works?

-Try and understand the code yourself.
+Try and understand the code yourself. (even though my code is very messy)

 ## Feedback